 (1) Cost of product revenue consists of both internal and third-party fixed and variable costs, including materials and supplies, labor, facilities and other overhead costs associated with our product revenue.
+(2) Product gross margin is used as a performance measure to provide additional information regarding our results of operations on a consolidated basis.

-Cost of product revenue increased by \$0.3 million in the three months ended March 31, 2024 compared to the same period in 2023 primarily due to a higher volume of product sales as compared to the same period in prior year.
-The product gross margin increased to 49% in the three months ended March 31, 2024 compared to 46% in the three months ended March 31, 2023, primarily due to variability in the product mix.
+Cost of product revenue decreased by \$2.1 million in the three months ended March 31, 2025 compared to the same period in 2024 primarily due to a lower volume of product sales as compared to the same period in 2024.
+Product gross margin increased to 55% in the three months ended March 31, 2025 compared to 49% in the three months ended March 31, 2024, primarily due to variability in the product mix.